open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Immediately after the basestation connect board firmware upload finished, use the lower drop-down menu to select a :code:`.bin` file for the basestation (:code:`BS*.bin`), and click "UPLOAD".

 Finally, once the basestation firmware is finished uploading, restart your computer and power cycle the PXI chassis for the changes to take effect.

+.. note:: If you need to update the firmware for multiple basestations in one chassis, please perform all firmware updates prior to restarting your chassis/computer.
+Alternatively, you can update each basestation separately if only one basestation at a time is inserted into the chassis.
+The Neuropixels plugin can only communicate with basestations that are running the same firmware.